shaundon/personal-best-website/press-kit.markdown

 Since then, I’ve been hard at work improving it, adding widgets, notifications, custom leaderboards, sharing and loads more features.
 My goal is for Personal Best to be considered a best-in-class iOS app.

 [Read more about my foray into indie app development &raquo;](https://codakuma.com/2020-in-review/)

-## System requirements

-iOS 14.0 or higher on iPhone.
-Personal Best isn't available on iPad, Mac or Apple TV because they don’t support Apple Health

 ## Questions and enquiries